Main contents start here

 The Population Census shows that Japan had 53.33 million private households (excluding "institutional households" such as students in school dormitories) in 2015, showing a consistent increase since the initiation of the Census.
 Of that total, 55.9 percent were nuclear-family households, and 34.6 percent were one-person households.

-From the 1920s to the mid-1950s, the average number of household members remained at about five.
-However, due to the increase in one-person households and nuclear families since the 1960s, the average size of households was down significantly in 1970, to 3.41 members.
+From the 1920s to the mid-1950s, the average number of household members remained about 5.
+However, due to the increase in one-person households and nuclear-family households since the 1960s, the average size of households was down significantly in 1970, to 3.41 members.
 The number of household members has continued to decline, dropping to 2.33 in 2015.
-Although the Japanese population has shifted into decline, the number of households is expected to continue to increase for some years to come, as the size of the average household will shrink at a slow pace.
+Although the Japanese population shifted into the declining phase, the number of households is expected to continue to increase for some years to come, as the size of the average household will shrink at a slow pace.
 The number of households is projected to peak in 2023 and then decrease thereafter.

 (2) Elderly Households

-The number of elderly households (private households with household members 65 years of age or over) in 2015 was 21.71 million.
-They accounted for 40.7 percent of private households.
+The number of elderly households (private households with household members aged 65 years old and over) in 2015 was 21.71 million.
+They accounted for 40.7 percent of the total private households.
 There were 5.93 million one-person elderly households.
-Among these, there were approximately two times as many women as men.
+Among these, there were approximately two times as many females as males.

 The population pyramid of 1950 shows that Japan had a standard-shaped pyramid with a broad base.
-The shape of the pyramid, however, has changed dramatically as both the birth rate and death rate have declined.
-In 2017, the aged population (65 years and over) was 35.15 million, constituting 27.7 percent of the total population (i.e., one in every four persons) and marking a record high.
+The shape, however, has changed dramatically as both the birth rate and death rate have declined.
+In 2018, the aged population (65 years old and over) was 35.58 million, constituting 28.1 percent of the total population (i.e., 1 in every 4 persons) and marking a record high.

-On the other hand, in 2017, the child population (0-14 years) in Japan amounted to 15.59 million, accounting for 12.3 percent of the total population, which was the lowest level on record.
-In terms of their proportion of the total population, the aged (65 years and over) have surpassed the child population since 1997.
-The productive-age population (15-64 years) totaled 75.96 million.
-In share terms, it accounted for 60.0 percent of the entire population, continuing its decline since 1993.
-As a result, the ratio of the dependent population (the sum of aged and child population divided by the productive-age population) was 66.8 percent.
+On the other hand, in 2018, the child population (0-14 years old) in Japan amounted to 15.42 million, accounting for 12.2 percent of the total population, which was the lowest level on record.
+In terms of their proportion of the total population, the aged (65 years old and over) have surpassed the child population since 1997.
+The productive-age population (15-64 years old) totaled 75.45 million, accounting for 59.7 percent of the entire population.
+This population is continuing to decline since 1993.
+As a result, the ratio of the dependent population (the sum of aged and child population divided by the productive-age population) was 67.6 percent.

 Population growth in Japan had primarily been driven by natural increase, while social increase played only a minor part.
-However, in 2005, the natural change rate (per 1,000 population) fell for the first time since 1899, and has since been on a declining trend.
-In 2017, the natural change rate was -3.2 and decreased for the eleventh consecutive years since 2007.
+However, in 2005, the natural change rate (per 1,000 population) became minus for the first time since 1899, and has been on a declining trend since then.
+In 2018, the natural change rate was -3.6 and decreased for the 12th consecutive year.

-Average life expectancy in Japan climbed sharply after World War II, and is today at the highest level in the world.
-In 2016, the life expectancy at birth was 87.1 years for women and 81.0 years for men.
-Setting a new all-time record for both genders.
+Average life expectancy in Japan climbed sharply after World War II, and is today at quite high level in the world.
+In 2017, it was 87.3 years for females and 81.1 years for males, setting a new all-time record for both genders.

-The annual number of marriages in Japan exceeded 1 million couples in the early 1970s, which, coupled with the marriage rate (per 1,000 population) hovering over 10.0, showed an apparent marriage boom.
-However, both the number of couples and the marriage rate started declining thereafter.
-They rose again in the late 1980s, but in recent years, they have been on a declining trend in general.
-In 2017, 606,863 couples married, and the marriage rate was 4.9.
+It showed an apparent marriage boom in the early 1970s that the annual number of marriages in Japan exceeded 1 million couples coupled with the marriage rate (per 1,000 population) hovering over 10.0.
+However, both the number of couples and the marriage rate have been on a declining trend thereafter.
+In 2018, 586,438 couples married, and the marriage rate was 4.7.

-The mean age of first marriage was 31.1 for men and 29.4 for women in 2017.
-These were the same ages for both men and women as the previous year.
-The mean age of first marriage for men rose by 2.6 years, while that of women rose by 2.8 years over the past 20 years. (in 1997: grooms, 28.5; brides, 26.6).
-In addition, there has been an increasing trend in the percentage of lifetime non-marriages, reaching 23.4 percent for males and 14.1 percent for females in 2015, the highest percentages ever.
-The declining marriage rate, rising marrying age and increased choice of unmarried life in recent years as described above is one explanation for the dropping birth rate.
+The mean age of first marriage was 31.1 for grooms and 29.4 for brides in 2018.
+These were the same ages for both grooms and brides as the previous year.
+The mean age of first marriage for grooms rose by 2.5 years, while that of brides rose by 2.7 years over the past 20 years (in 1998: grooms, 28.6; brides, 26.7).
+In addition, there has been an increasing trend in the proportion of those who have never married until he or she turns the exact age 50, reaching 23.4 percent for males and 14.1 percent for females in 2015, the highest percentages ever.
+The declining marriage rate, rising marrying age and increased choice of unmarried life in recent years as described above could explain the dropping birth rate.

 (1) Population Density